Welcome to EstateMate User Guide!

 Format: list

-• Any additional text after list command will be ignored.
+• Any additional input after list command will be ignored.

-• list without any tenants will show you empty list, hence recommend you to add some tenants to the application.
+• list without any tenants will show you an empty list, hence you are recommended to add some tenants to the application before using this command.

 Format: job d/DESCRIPTION

-• Replace DESCRIPTION with a clear description of the maintenance issue.
+• Provide a clear and concise description of the maintenance issue.

 Examples: